Shirt Dress Kit – Sew-along

 - Fold edges – one on each side.
 (That’s the line marked ‘Top fold’ on your pattern piece.
 We’ve marked ours with a gold triangle.)

 This image shows how we’ve marked our fabric with these five marks.
 You can ignore the other pleat markings.
 Really, you can!

 Lay your marked-up fabric piece in front of you.
 Press a fold in the very top of each Fold edge line which we’ve marked with the gold triangles.

 Take the Fold edge on the left and draw it across to the right side until the Centre back matchpoint is exactly matched to the Centre back.
 Pin it in place.

 Now take the Fold edge from the right hand side and bring it across to the left, overlapping the first fold.
 As before, make sure the Centre back matchpoint corresponds exactly to the Centre back.
 Pin that fold in place.

 The width of the top of your Back garment piece should now match the width of your yoke.
 Here’s a video showing the whole pleat process.

 Pattern hack: Adding sleeves

 We know that arms can be a sensitive area – just a little bit of sleeve can go a long way in making you feel better about a garment.
-The beauty of our Summer Shirt Dress is that it’s really easy to add simple drop-shoulder sleeves.
-You’ll receive instructions on how to do this in your Summer Shirt Dress Kit; we’ve also posted the instructions here.
+The beauty of our Shirt Dress is that it’s really easy to add simple drop-shoulder sleeves.
+You’ll receive instructions on how to do this in your Shirt Dress Kit; we’ve also posted the instructions here.